Published Jeremy. Last Updated on August 2, 2023.

 Hi!
 We are Angie and Jeremy, two engineers-turned-travel writers based in Pittsburgh, PA.
 We love to enjoy the world's libations scene and have started a budding love affair with wine that gets stronger and stronger with every glass.
 We believe that the best glass of wine is often the one right in front of you and think that great glasses of wine come can from any grape in any style.

 As we started our dive into the world of wine, we found ourselves finding new varietals everywhere we looked.
-We wondered what does Assyrtiko, Grüner Veltliner, or Gros Manseng taste like?
+We wondered what do Assyrtiko, Grüner Veltliner, and Gros Manseng taste like?
 Where do they come from and why are they different?
 Then there were the more general questions that went along with it too- Is wine really as nuanced and complex as it seems in the documentary Somm?
 How much does picking the right wine matter when pairing with food?
 Can anyone become an expert in wine or do you need a special nose or tongue in order to do so?

 With every glass of wine we tried, we had more questions than we had answers.
 So we decided to give ourselves a goal of trying it all and hoping we could figure out the answers to some of these questions in the process.